Every city faces different water risks. A new approach helps leaders address them.

 The water system’s many stakeholders – utility companies, government departments, industry regulators, commercial users, the public – often results in inadequate governance and an inability to respond to sudden shocks.
 The CWRA helps cities to reveal both the lack of existing coordination and understand where new connections are needed, leading to improved local governance and decision-making.

 Cities as diverse as Cape Town, Mexico City, Miami, Amman, Thessaloniki, Manchester, Rotterdam and Hull have helped us to develop this approach to improve their own understanding and management of water.
-Seven of the eight cities are part of 100 Resilient Cities – Pioneered by The Rockefeller Foundation (100RC), which helps cities around the world become more resilient in the face of physical, social and economic challenges.
+Seven of the eight cities are part of the Global Resilient Cities Network – pioneered by The Rockefeller Foundation (100RC), which helps cities around the world become more resilient in the face of physical, social and economic challenges.

 The City Water Resilience Approach is comprehensively remaking the way we approach the management of our water.
 It fosters collaboration across stakeholders, a priority echoed during the fieldwork engagement process. ” Hardeep Anand P.E, Deputy Director, Miami-Dade Water and Sewer Department